AmigaGPU/fat-agnus/google_privacy_1999.md

 **In case you change your mind or some personal information changes, we will endeavor to provide a way to correct, update or _remove_ the personal data you give us.**

 Google and Cookies Upon your first visit to Google, Google sends a “cookie” to your computer.
-A cookie is a file that identifies you as a unique user.
+A cookie is a file that identifies you as a unique user

 It can also store personal preferences and user data.
 A cookie can tell us, “This is the same individual who visited Google two days ago” but it cannot tell us, “This person is Joe Smith” or even, “This person lives in the
 United States.”